(Regularly updated with information)

 A fixture in an always changing town, Black Cat has been around for since at least the 1940’s and currently the business sits comfortably among its takeaway competitors.

-Was located in Cressy Street in the spot later made popular by O.B’s and their telephone number was 81 1644.
+Was located in Cressy Street in the spot later made popular by O.B’s (261 Cressy Street) and their telephone number was 81 1644.

 The business later on moved to Hardinge Street before closing and the signage lasted for many years and was seen on Google Street View until very recently.

 Old Dublin Café

 The Town Hall Cafe was located to the left of Town Hall and can be seen in several postcards of Town Hall, the spot is now shrubs and lawn.

 Ads for the Napier Cafe started appearing in The Independent in December 1925.

 The Andronico Brothers purchased the business conducted by Mrs Sharpe and their ads offered patrons the following

 Best Fruit Procurable